jasongillis/smokotime/README.md

 ## Running

-Simply run `python3 SmokerWeb.py` and then connect to the system via a web browser.
+Simply run `python3 SmokoTime.py` or `./SmokoTime.py` and then connect to the system via a web browser.

 ## Challenges